 - Stop any oil leaks from your car immediately, since even a little bit of oil can pollute a lot of water.

-- Do not over-apply road salt and pesticides, since any excess gets washed away into our streams and rivers, harming fish and wildlife.
+- Do not over-apply pesticides, since any excess gets washed away into our streams and rivers, harming fish and wildlife.